wandereryiu/1800_202510_DTC10/README.md

 ---

 ## Contributors
-- My name is Koko, Fun Fact: loves playing rubgy
+- My name is Onuwavbagbe, Fun Fact: loves playing rubgy

 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

-Hi, my name is Yi.

 ---